AEMBOT/FRC_2018/CONVENTIONS.md

 ### Commits
 When you're committing at a milestone or other significant point, document your commit well.
 Otherwise, commit and PUSH often in order to keep your code backed up, and available to everyone.

 Commits should be in good English, succinct, and effective.
-For daily commits, something like this is fine: "Saving work, not compiling".
+For regular commits, something like this is fine: "Saving work, not compiling".
 For commits at significant point, list the signicant items in a bullet list, and add details as necessary.

 ### Branches